richardtallent/VBA-Require/README.md

 For proprietary modules, it is recommended that module names begin with an organization prefix.

 Any public function intended to be exposed as a UDF for formulas should be in `ALLCAPS`.

-## Class Modules
-I don't believe the first version of this tool will support class modules, since my use cases for those are rare, but I'm open to the idea.

 ## History
 --------------------------------